gregthemitch/gregthemitch/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on deploying my Cyberbullying Detection model onto Heroku
+- 🔭 I’m currently studying graph neural networks (GNN) and reinforcment learning (RL)
 - 💬 Ask me about my full stack applications, machine learning models, or AI chatbots

 Here is a list of projects I've worked on: